bencebansaghi/advanced_web_project/README.md

 - Gemini for help setting up jest with prod and dev environments
 - Github Copilot for generating documentation such as README files
 - Github Copilot Edits for generating test cases in the backend
+- Gemini for helping understand concepts not learned such as global error handling in the frontend

 I have reviewed all of the code produced by these tools.